International Travel

 See our Road Safety page for more information.

-Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Iraq, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Iraq’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-Further information may be found on the FAA’s safety assessment page.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has not assessed Iraq’s Civil Aviation Authority for compliance with international standards for aviation safety oversight.
+FAA’s website includes more information on its assessment program.

-Maritime Travel: Mariners planning travel to Iraq should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard Homeport and the NGA Broadcast Warnings website.
+Mariners planning travel to Iraq should check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.

 For additional travel information